TERREMEMBER/znbase/docs/content/latest/secure/_index.md

         <div class="title">Audit Logging</div>
       </div>
       <div class="body">
-          Configure session-level and object-level in YugabyteDB and customize the output to your needs.
+          Configure session-level and object-level in ZNbaseDB and customize the output to your needs.
       </div>
     </a>
   </div>